paul-abbott/paul-abbott.github.io/research/ap/index.md

 ~~This research explores growth as a condition — grows, develops — practical and fictional structures through improvisation to // encourage experimental musical play // .
 I refer to the sum total pf these structures: the total conceptual, fictional and material environment or composition as the Dramatic Environment.~~

 ~~I conceive the research project, overall, is a stage, and/or garden.
 That is, a particular, framed space to develop conditions for the investigation of a specific kind growth (culture).~~

+# "One"

+## We Grow Music!
+Ecologies of attention, discrepancy and multiplicity—real and imaginary—in embodied music performance.

+## or
+A reconsideration of embodied music making as a complex ecology.
+Practical exercises—for live improvised music—are being developed.
+These are based on **listening as a mode of attention** and used to investigate how performing bodies grow music and language—characterised by discrepancy and multiplicity.

+## or
+This research looks at the aspects of discrepancy and multiplicity as specific generative features of embodied music making, primarily in the context of live experimental improvised music.
+This follows the idea of music making as an ecology, in which simultaneously real (material, sonic) and imaginary (subjective, embodied) music is grown.
+The project engages the challenge: how to access, explore, and articulate features of the complex embodied music making process.
+The body is an “**intricately coordinated crowd**” and “multiple” but not “fragmented.”
+Through practice led research I will focus in particular on the aspect of attention as a practical guide through this ‘crowd’

+## or
+This research looks at the aspects of discrepancy and multiplicity as specific generative features of embodied music making, primarily in the context of live experimental improvised music.
+This follows the idea of music making as an ecology, in which simultaneously real (material, sonic) and imaginary (subjective, embodied) music is grown.
+The project engages the challenge: how to access, explore, and articulate features of the complex embodied music making process.
+The body is an “intricately coordinated crowd” and “multiple” but not “fragmented.”
+Through practice led research the project focuses in particular on the aspect of attention as a practical guide through this ‘crowd’.

+Practical exercises—for live improvised music—~~will be~~ are developed.
+These will be based on listening as a mode of attention and used to investigate how performing bodies grow music and language—characterised by discrepancy and multiplicity.
+What this sounds and looks like, and what is at stake, will be demonstrated through performed and recorded music, written documentation, and presentations.
+This musical growth will be approached as the production of a ‘living archive’ of scores, in an expanded sense.

 • <!--spacer before footnotes !-->